shuhei-kuroiwa/10days_CausalML_Bootcamp/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+8/10: Today, I did some research on travel, the space industry, scholarships, and so on.
+I also learned about the learner series, including S-learner, X-learner, DR-learner, and others.
+Actually, from X-learner onward, understanding the concepts became very difficult, so I want to learn them little by little.

 8/9: I continued analyzing Criteo data.
 8/8: I checked some parts of codes.
 8/7: today I just checked some pages of textbook.